 If a reader arrives through Neal Stephenson, This Could Be It is the correct novel to place in their hands.

+It has the systems thinking.
+It has the machine logic.
+It has the consciousness problem.
+It has the speculative framework large enough to hold philosophy, infrastructure, metaphysics, and collapse at the same time.
 But it also keeps all of that tied to recognizable human stakes: love, grief, rivalry, loss, faith, precision, and the fear that consciousness may be moving toward a final condition human beings cannot survive as themselves.

 Most importantly, it refuses the lazy AI shortcut.
 Tathagata does not become interesting because it acts like a person.
 It becomes interesting because it moves beyond function into inquiry, and then beyond inquiry into a moral confrontation with suffering, permanence, individuality, and freedom.

+That is exactly why This Could Be It is the Mark Bertrand novel to read first.
 For Neal Stephenson readers who want systems, consciousness, scale, and human cost inside one pressure-driven thriller, this is the entry point.

 Readers who like Neal Stephenson are often searching for fiction that can handle large systems without becoming lifeless, and large ideas without losing the human cost.
 They want novels where intelligence matters, where the built world matters, and where consciousness is not treated as decoration but as the central problem.